 For instance, a potential strategy could be putting high-quality candles on accent pieces in your home.
 The bowl full of tea lights sitting on the most attractive table in the living room or the delightfully scented candles on top of the mantle show an extra level of care, while they simultaneously draw attention to the nicest items in the room.

-The little touches of luxury can truly make a modest home look upscale, while the small things add up to making a middle market home rival an executive home.
+The little touches of luxury, unique furniture can truly make a modest home look upscale, while the small things add up to making a middle market home rival an executive home.
 And you don’t have to spend a fortune to achieve it, while you have endless flexibility in making it work for you.